 PHP 301 Redirect

-Setting Up Your PHP Redirects
+Things to Keep in Mind When Setting Up PHP Redirects

 PHP redirects can help users and search engines navigate smoothly and securely between pages on your site.
 The good news is setting up these redirects is easy thanks to the header() function.